KisaragiEffective/ResoniteImportHelper/README.md

 ### Trouble shooting
 #### false-positive NOIK
-RIH recognizes [HUMANOID] bone from [ANIMATOR COMPONENT].
+RIH recognizes [HUMANOID][UNITY-AVATAR] bones from [ANIMATOR COMPONENT].
 Please re-check if necessary HUMANOID bones are assigned.

+If it is made for VRChat, and has [VRChat Avatar Descriptor], additional logic applies:
+* If [UNITY-AVATAR] does not have left eye bone or right eye bone, RIH pulls them from the Descriptor.

 #### false-negative NOIK
-* If your avatar is not treated as [HUMANOID], then RIH does not flag any bone [NOIK].
+* If your avatar is not treated as [HUMANOID][UNITY-AVATAR], then RIH does not flag any bone [NOIK].
   * If your avatar is actually humanoid, please configure as being from [RIG-TAB].
   * This is technical limitation, because RIH can't determine which bone should be used as IK bone.